 The Origins of the Medical Caduceus

 Snakes are familiar symbols of healing because of their presence on the medical caduceus, the symbol of the herald’s wand used by Hermes.
 The medical caduceus originated during WWII, when medics used it as a symbol for a truce.
 Its association with medicine goes back even further, to ancient Greece, where the snake entwined upon a walking staff was one of the accoutrements of the healer-god Asclepius.

 The Asclepian staff has often been confused with the caduceus.
 Both were probably symbols of truce in wartime, but the Asclepian staff entwined by only one snake is regarded by Classicists as the true symbol of the medical profession.

 The snake has been a symbol of healing since prehistoric times.
 It was associated with regeneration, due to the easily observable phenomena of it shedding its skin.
-Because they were used in the healing rites at his temples, the god Asclepius (at right) often appears accompanied by one or more serpents.
+Because they were used in the healing rites at his temples, the god Asclepius (seated in the statue at left) often appears accompanied by one or more serpents.
 Snakes were also used in Italy as part of the private family worship.
 Each household contained a shrine, or lararium, where offerings to the familial ancestors were placed.

 These ancestors, or Lares, were thought to assume the form of snakes, and they were credited for the family’s health and prosperity.
 The detail shown here is from a lararium uncovered in Pompeii.
 The god Bacchus is shown, morphed into a cluster of grapes.